Only PNGs created by the Design team in Digital Publishing will be used on the ONS website. This ensures that all diagrams:

 - use simple shapes and as few different shapes as possible

-- not rely on colour alone to convey meaning; use only one colour unless there is a specific need
+- do not rely on colour alone to convey meaning

-Be aware that any diagrams that are landscape in prototype form may need to be redesigned as portrait to fit within the website’s 600-pixel width.
-Any text will be displayed on the website will be in a 16-point font size, so use as few words as possible in your diagram.
+Any diagrams that are landscape in prototype form may need to be redesigned as portrait to fit within the website’s 600-pixel width.
+Any text displayed on the website will be in a 16-point font size, so use as few words as possible in your diagram.

 The following diagram is an example of a draft submitted for publication on the ONS website by an output author.

-The following diagram is a new version created by our designers and in line with our design principles
+The following diagram is a new version created by our designers and in line with our design principles.
+This version includes a clearer font and a simpler design that is easy to understand.